Production3000/mvp3000esp/doc/led_module.md

 ### <a name='WebInterface'></a>Web Interface

- *
+ *  Set brightness
+ * 	Change the number of LED in the strip

 ## <a name='ExampleScripts'></a>Example Scripts

 Obviously the hardware needs to be available for testing.

- *  [effect.ino](/examples/led/effect/effect.ino): Simple custom effect script.
+ *  [effect.ino](/examples/led/effect/effect.ino): Demo script implementing a custom effect.
- *  [ondemand.ino](/examples/led/ondemand/ondemand.ino): Implementation of using the LEDs as indication of status based on script status/data/events/...
+ *  [ondemand.ino](/examples/led/ondemand/ondemand.ino): Using the on demand functionality to display script status/data/events/...

 ## <a name='Implementation'></a>Implementation